 - Nokia X20

 - Moto G50

 - Vivo Y31s

 January 15: Oppo has announced Oppo A93 5G that packs SD480 SoC.
 Its price has been set at CNY 1999 for the 8GB + 256GB edition.
-The A93 5G comes with elegant Silver, Dazzle Black, and Aurora colours.
+The A93 5G comes with elegant Silver, Dazzle Black, and Aurora colors.
 There is no word on the global market release.

-January 11: Chinese handset maker Vivo has added a new phone Vivo Y31s to its 5G portfolio.
+January 11: Chinese handset maker Vivo has added a new phone, Vivo Y31s, to its 5G portfolio.
 It is the world’s first smartphone powered by the Snapdragon 480 chipset.
-The device packs in a single 6GB + 128GB variant which costs CNY 1698.
+The device packs in a single 6GB + 128GB variant, which costs CNY 1698.